whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Broccoli is an edible green plant in the [cabbage family](https://en.wikipedia.org/wiki/Broccoli){:target="_blank"}.
 It has large flower-heads which consist out of tight clusters of buds, usually green in color, with thick and edible stems.
 When sold, broccoli is often wrapped in cellophane as it deteriorates faster if it is in contact with the air.

-Broccoli is an excellent source of vitamin C and K. It also contains moderate amounts of several B vitamins and the [dietary mineral manganese](https://en.wikipedia.org/wiki/Broccoli#Nutrition){:target="_blank"}.
+Broccoli is an excellent source of vitamin C and K and it also contains moderate amounts of several B vitamins.
 Because the **flower and stalk parts are higher in starch and sugars** we recommend only offering them in **lesser amounts** to your rabbit.

 Although the leaves are perfectly edible for us humans, broccoli is typically sold with only the flower and stalk parts of the plant.
 For bunnies, however, **the leaves are actually better** as they are not that high in starch or sugars compared to the rest of the plant.
 If you find a place that sells the whole plant you can also offer your rabbit those broccoli leaves in moderate amounts.